dpb587/ssoca/service/openvpn/client/cli/create_tunnelblick_profile.md

     $ ssoca openvpn create-tunnelblick-profile --install
     The profile 'acme-prod-aws-use1' has successfully been installed.
-    If you do not see the profile listed, try restarting Tunnelblick.

 To create only the profile files, leave off `--install` (it will create a `{service-name}.tblk` in your current directory)...